 Fifteen years after its inception, Arnold has established itself as the go-to solution for efficient, unbiased global illumination rendering in feature film production.
 The team has grown to 30 people and most leading VFX and animation facilities have chosen Arnold as their preferred rendering solution.

-In February 2016, Solid Angle joined Autodesk, and shortly after Arnold was bundled with Maya.
+In February 2016, Solid Angle joined Autodesk, and shortly after Arnold was bundled with Maya and 3ds Max.
 In January 2017, the Academy recognized Arnold's broad industry acceptance with a Scientific and Engineering award.

 The name for Arnold was inspired by the particularly brilliant impersonation made by fellow visual effects wizard Andy Lesniak of the then Governor of California and prototypical bodybuilder, Austrian-born Arnold Schwarzenegger.
 A smiling nod to the heights that brute force can help achieve!